mParticle/react-native-mparticle/README.md

 }
 ```

 > **Warning:** Don't log events in your `Application.onCreate()`.
-Android may instantiate your `Application` class in the background without your knowledge, eventwhile the user isn't even using their device, and lead to unexpected results.
+Android may instantiate your `Application` class in the background without your knowledge, including when the user isn't using their device, and lead to unexpected results.

 # Usage